fedbiomed/fedbiomed/docs/user-guide/researcher/tensorboard.md

 ```

 !!! info "Validation facility"
-    Tensorboard displays results got from validation metric, in the testing facility.
-For each `Round`, values will be exported into `Tensorboard`.
-If `test_batch_size` is set to a specific value, each computed value will be repported (depending on the size of `test_batch_size` set).
+    Tensorboard displays the results of the validation/testing steps.
+During each Round, values will be exported into Tensorboard in real time.
+If test_batch_size is set to a specific value, each computed value will be reported (depending on the size of test_batch_size set).

 ## Launching Tensorboard
 ### 1. From Terminal